PASSIONLab/BELLA/analysis/README.md

 The program with default setting computes the probability to get 17 consecutive successes on both the sequences given an overlap length of 500bp and a sequencing success probability equal to 0.85.

-## Scripts for Consolidating dAligner Alignment Results in BELLA Format
+## Scripts for Consolidating dAligner alignment results in BELLA format

 ```
 Run translateDalignerOut.sh with a script specifiying the desired local alignments (.las file) and corresponding (DAZZ_DB) database instance,